X

 When to choose a hybrid cloud strategy

-A business requires cloud flexibility, resources and services but is obligated -- by choice, industry practices or regulatory standards -- to host certain data or workloads locally and can't place the data or workloads outside of the organization's on-premises data centers or direct geopolitical control.
+A business requires cloud flexibility, resources and services but is obligated -- by choice, industry practices or regulatory standards -- to host certain data or workloads locally and can't place them outside the organization's on-premises data centers or direct geopolitical control.
 For example, a business wants to build cloud-native applications and host some applications in the public cloud but must run certain critical workloads locally.
 In such cases, building a private cloud for those internal cloud transformations and blending the private cloud with a public cloud for its scope and extended service offerings might be an ideal solution.

 When to choose a multi-cloud strategy

 A business requires services, resources, infrastructure or cost models provided by specific cloud providers.
 For example, a business might opt for VM and storage instances from one public cloud provider; business applications, such as productivity or finance, from various SaaS providers; and perhaps AI and ML cloud services or language cloud services from other cloud providers.
-In these cases, the business doesn't need or desire cloud capabilities on premises, and a multi-cloud strategy might be a suitable solution.
+In these cases, the business doesn't need or desire on-premises cloud capabilities, and a multi-cloud strategy might be a suitable solution.

 Always choose a cloud architecture based on specific business needs and goals.
-There is no "best" cloud.
+There is no "best" cloud model.
 Rather, understand the complexities and challenges that each cloud option presents.